kssteven418/I-BERT/README.md

 git checkout ibert
 ```

 And then run the script.
+This will first quantize the model and do quantization-aware-finetuning with the learning rate that you specify with the option `--lr {lr}`.
 ```bash
 # In I-BERT (root) directory
 # CUDA_VISIBLE_DEVICES={device} python run.py --arch {roberta_base|roberta_large} --task {task_name} \